Soul Legend Irma Thomas Talks About Her Favorite Singers, The Song She Won’t Sing + More at Voodoo Fest [EXCLUSIVE]

-She never became a household name like contemporaries Aretha Franklin and Diana Ross, but her recordings are among the best from an era dominated by similar records, and unlike a lot of those who came up in the early 60s, she’s still performing around New Orleans, releasing music, and supporting younger artists (she’s still gorgeous, too).
-She’s a regular on the local festival scene, and in recent years she’s racked up a couple Grammys and appeared on some important TV shows.
+She never became a household name like contemporaries Aretha Franklin and Diana Ross, but her recordings are among the best from an era dominated by similar records, and unlike a lot of those who came up in the early 60s, she's still performing around New Orleans, releasing music, and supporting younger artists.
+She's a regular on the local festival scene, and in recent years she's racked up a couple Grammys and appeared on some important TV shows.

-At her best, her classics are wrenchingly emotional pleas or accusations – missives to bad men or the women who tolerate them.
+Her classics are wrenchingly emotional pleas and accusations – missives to bad men or the women who tolerate them.